 - For @Anna_Rader, one of our guest speakers, her voice is “NPR junkie, music lover, cinephile, Wyomingite, nerd, #critter.
 Digital Media Manager @WYPublicRadio and @HumaNatureShow Digital Producer.
 Opinions are my own.“

 Once you have a voice and identity in mind, find similar people to follow.
 To engage with a like-minded community, search for people to follow at “Who To Follow.”
 Twitter will suggest some people after you write your identity summary and begin posting.

 Share and gather information.
 For professional use, you can use it to quickly share and gather information real-time (e.g., promote events) with people interested in your writing, journalism, company, etc. Retweet relevant information to your field as well.
-Retweeting build followers.
+Retweeting builds followers.

 Brand management.
 You can use it to hear and address praise and complaints about your writing or company.
 Search for your favorite (or least favorite) companies to see how they’re using Twitter and Facebook.

-- For example, Southwest is known for their fantastic customer service.
+- For example, Southwest is known for their customer service.
 Twitter and Facebook only help that image.

 Contribute to the community.
 Actively search and share information related to your field.
 Followers will be happy and more informed.
 And they may retweet, which brings you more followers.

-- For example, AEJMC (a nonprofit mass media association) shares valuable information about journalism, multimedia, public relations, and advertising to followers.
+- For example, AEJMC (a nonprofit mass media education association) shares valuable information about journalism, multimedia, public relations, and advertising to followers.

 Start a story and use visual writing.
-Live events can be tweeted and facebooked while on the scene.
+Live events can be tweeted and Facebooked while on the scene.
 Stories you’re working on can be previewed with tidbits and snippets of writing.
 Direct people to the full story.
 Use strong verbs, adjectives, and visuals.